|

 Major Geographic Qualities1. a crossroads region 2.
 Economy is prone to follow the fortunes of the oil industry.
 3. Petroleum resources and location assure a global role for the region.
 4. cultural hearth: a region that witnessed many cultural innovations that subsequently diffused to other parts of world 5. significant to three of the world’s religions: Judaism, Christianity and Islam 6.
 Has seen the rise and diffusion of Islamic fundamentalism.

-Physical Characteristics1.
-Located at the crossroads of three continents.
+crossroads of three continents.

 2.